apache/cloudstack-documentation/source/releasenotes/about.rst

 ================================

 It has been noticed during upgrade testing that some environment, where custom guest OSses where added and mapping for those OSses where added, problems may occur during upgrade.
 Part of the mitigation is to make sure OSses that are newly mapped but should have already been in the guest_os table are there.
-Make sure you apply thois before you start the new 4.18 management server.
+Make sure you apply those before you start the new 4.18 management server.

-first check which you miss:
+first check which of the guest_os entries you miss:

 .. parsed-literal::